 The Enforcement Section is divided into two districts.
 The Eastern District is under the supervision of Lieutenant Edward J. Aylward.
 The Western District is under the supervision of Lieutenant Andrew O. Tourney.
 Officers assigned to the Enforcement Section are responsible for enforcing both Missouri criminal statutes and Missouri Gaming Commission regulations on the 13 licensed casino properties.
 The number of licensed casino properties went down to 12 with the closing of the President Casino in 2010, and the subsequent surrendering of their Gaming License to the Missouri Gaming Commission.
 This license was later awarded to Isle of Capri who began construction on a new casino in 2011.
 The Isle of Capri - Cape Girardeau opened in October of 2012.
 Troopers assigned to the Enforcement Section conducted 2,548 criminal investigations, made 3,726 arrests, generated 9,457 Gaming Reports and processed 774 disassociated persons (problem gamblers).

-All four sections of the Patrol's Gaming Division are provided clerical support from Administrative Office Support Assistant, Mrs. Jill E. Speckhals, Information Analyst, Ms. Faith A. Anderson and Clerk Typist, Ms. Caitlin P. Grose.
+All four sections of the Patrol's Gaming Division are provided clerical support from Administrative Office Support Assistant, Ms. Jonna R. Farley, Clerk Typist, Ms. Meghan E. Basinger and Clerk Typist, Mrs. Kristin Kayser.

 The following chart depicts arrests for all casinos statewide: